decal/pathgro/README.md

   -s, --slash       prepend each path name with a slash character -n, --noslash     remove the slash character from each path name

-  <files>    path names to wordlist files for parsing and expansion
+  <FILES>    path names to wordlist files for parsing and expansion

 ```